Jasmine Birtles

 But instead of hoarding gold bars under the bed, savvy investors are opting for gold ETFs—a low-cost, flexible way to gain exposure to the precious metal.

-Whether you’re a cautious beginner or a contrarian on the hunt for an edge, here’s our rundown of the best gold ETFs to buy in 2025- including top physical gold funds, high-performing ethical picks, and higher-risk options for the brave-hearted.
+Whether you’re a cautious beginner or a contrarian on the hunt for an edge, here’s our rundown of the best gold ETFs to buy in 2026- including top physical gold funds, high-performing ethical picks, and higher-risk options for the brave-hearted.

-A gold ETF (exchange-traded fund) is a fund that tracks the price of gold.
+A gold ETF is a fund that tracks the price of gold.
 Some are backed by physical gold, stored safely in vaults.
 Others invest in gold mining companies, which can offer higher growth (and higher risk).

 Gold ETFs are traded on stock exchanges, making them easy to buy and sell- just like shares.